NOTICE!

 Although Nimue lives along the lake, this is when Sonic decides to meet with her.

 Sonic and Tails start to utilize their Soul Surges—Tails’s being the Blacksmith’s bombing run from Black Knight‘s multiplayer—with help from Merlina, who’s started showing her colder, more abrasive perfectionist nature compared to Shahra.
-The theme here is “Sherman” from the 2012 album Information Retrieved, which I’m sad to say is the last studio album Pinback ever recorded.
+The theme here is “Sherman” from the 2012 album Information Retrieved, which I’m sad to say is the last major studio album Pinback ever recorded (there’s a stormy loneliness to the song that fits the dark weather and remote location.)

 Lancelot challenges Sonic to a duel.
 Caliburn also keeps being annoying.